-Guadalajara—the capital of the state of Jalisco and the second largest city in Mexico—is known as the “Mexican Silicon Valley” for being the most important technological cluster in the country, recognized worldwide for its software development.
-Mexico has become the most important Latin American country for IT and digital creative industries because of its advantageous geographical location near the United States.
-Its booming technology ecosystem attracts recruiters from Facebook, Google, Apple, Netflix, LinkedIn, and other tech giants.
+Guadalajara—the capital of the state of Jalisco and Mexico’s second-largest city—is known as the Mexican Silicon Valley, home to the country’s most important technological cluster and recognized worldwide for its software development.
+Thanks to its strategic proximity to the United States, Mexico has become a leading Latin American hub for IT and digital creative industries.
+Guadalajara’s booming tech ecosystem attracts recruiters from global companies such as Apple, Google, LinkedIn, Meta, and Netflix.

 Source: Connect Americas — CodersLink